lykimchee/lykimchee.github.io/README.md

 # My Personal Website
-This is my personal website that I've created after learning how to code from the Girls Who Code Summer Immersion Program 2020.
+This is my personal website.
+I've created this after learning how to code from the Girls Who Code Summer Immersion Program 2020.